 Postdoctoral programs: Graduates will appear in the section one year after completing the program.
 Postdoctoral programs are required to provide employment information.

 Currently, “Other Contributors” are entered into the ARO at program discretion.
 However, they are required for the self-study and in future AROs this information can potentially be available to automatically populate the self-study tables when self-studies are completed online.
-Providing a number of “Other Contributors” requires a full profile for each individual to be completed into the ARO/CoA portal (see Faculty data preparation sheet).
+Providing a number of “Other Contributors” on the Prog./Admissions page requires a full profile for each individual to be completed into the ARO/CoA portal (see Faculty data preparation sheet).

 Questions on the Program and Admissions page correspond to the reliability check feature in the ARO.
 This check is available on the Submit page during the ARO.
 The system will test whether the number of students entered for these items match the actual content of individual records.
 If the number of profiles in the ARO Students section does not match the number of students here, the ARO will not allow submission.
 Please note, these categories are limited to the ARO and do not interfere with the interpretation of data provided for other accreditation purposes.